Volunteer

 Who Can Volunteer

 Build Days are meant for communities to come together to serve.
-Because of this we encourage kids, adults, families, co-workers, neighborhoods, community groups, churches, organizations, businesses, schools, etc. to sponsor or participate in a build day.
-We do ask that participants are over 12 years old and that minors are accompanied by a legal guardian.
+Because of this we encourage kids, adults, families, co-workers, neighborhoods, community groups, churches, organizations, businesses, schools, etc. to sponsor or participate in a build day, however, we kindly ask that any youth under the age of 12 be accompanied and monitored by an adult.
+This is for their, and all our volunteers safety.
 Contact your area’s Volunteer Coordinator or Chapter President for more information.

 How to Find A Build Day

-You can find a list of upcoming Build Days on our Events page where you can sign up to register.
+You can find Build Days on your local chapter’s page, where you can sign up to register.
 If there are no events scheduled in your area, please reach out directly to your area’s Chapter President to let them know you’re interested in hearing about upcoming opportunities.

 We’ve also created a handy guide for How to Prepare for a Build Day for those who like to know what to expect beforehand.